lukso-network/docs/docs/networks/how_to_backup_and_recover_your_node.md

 ## The keystore

-The keystore consists the following 4 values:
+ the keystore is a derivative of these 4 values:

 * **ValidatorMnemonic** - the seed for your validator keys
 * **WithdrawalMnemonic** - which is needed to withdraw your stakes